FaultyData/Marlin-2.0.5.3/README.md

-# Marlin-2.0.5.3
+# Configuration files only for Marlin-2.0.5.3 stable
+You will still have to download Marlin firmware to use the files here.

-Marlin configuration files for BTT SKR 1.3 board with TMC 2130 stepper motor drivers
+These configuration files are for a BigTreeTech SKR 1.3 board with TMC 2130 stepper motor drivers in SPI mode

 Printer: Ender 3